rapid7/godap/README.md

  * field_split_line

-  Extracts fields separated by a newline from the source key's value into new fields of the same document
+  Extracts fields separated by a newline from the source key's value into new fields of the same document.
+Each new key is named ```<origkey>.f###``` where ### is an incremental integer indicating the original field position from left to right.

   | Option               | Description                | Value                          | Default         |
   |----------------------|----------------------------|--------------------------------|-----------------|